Nirioppai/dynamic-pos/README.md

 # dynamic-pos

- A Dynamic Point of Sales System aimed for quick deployments of small scale businesses.
+A Scalable Point of Sales System aimed for quick deployments of small scale businesses.